 If you like markets, then a visit to Fleetwood Market is a must for you.

 Fleetwood Market has over 200 stalls within three indoor heated halls and a selection of outdoor stalls.
 A true shopper’s paradise, you’ll find a variety of stalls including jewellery, clothing and household goods.
 The market is open Tuesday, Thursday, Friday, Saturday 9am – 4.30pm all year round including bank holidays.

 Although market rights were granted to Fleetwood Market in 1725, it wasn’t until 1840 when Sir Peter Hesketh-Fleetwood started using those rights that the Victorian Market was built.
 The building has stayed true to its Victorian heritage and has changed very little.
 However, in 1990 the market was extended, and as a result is one of the largest markets in North West of England.
 It’s only a 10 minute walk from Freeport and you can even jump on the bus from outside Freeport, and it will drop you right outside the market.

-Here are Sarah-Jane’s favourite styles to wear whilst exploring Fleetwood…
+Here are the store’s favourite styles to wear whilst exploring Fleetwood…

 We’d love to hear about your favourite places to explore, share them with us in the comments below or email firstname.lastname@example.org.